South Cornwall · PL23

 Why Polruan is its own job.

-Conservation Area covers the village core; AONB and Heritage Coast across Lanteglos parish.
+Locally, conservation Area covers the village core; AONB and Heritage Coast across Lanteglos parish.
 Cliff-edge sites face strict controls and access for any build is logistically tight.
 For extension specifically, parts of Polruan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Polruan drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Polruan project as a PL23-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Polruan projects parish-up, not template-down — the PL23 context shapes the design from day one.
+Whether the project is on slate-hung cottages in the centre or further out toward Fowey, the extension response is locally tuned.

 Planning note